No, squash is not corn, but hear me out.

 Makeover complete!
 We just gave a She’s All That caliber makeover to a really boring and overused low carb veggie.

 And there you have it!
 It’s not corn but it’s so good that no one fricking cares!

-Mix sour cream, mayo, cheese, garlic, and salt in a small bowl.
-Brush the mixture onto the hot squash until well coated.
+- Mix sour cream, mayo, cheese, garlic, and salt in a small bowl, then brush the mixture onto the hot squash until well coated.

 Would you grill this at your next backyard barbecue?